 Priority No. 1: High-volume, primary streets that connect major sections of Town.
 Think Plum Creek Parkway, Wolfensberger Road or Mikelson Boulevard, for example.

-Priority No. 2: Smaller, primary streets, bus routes and roads that provide access to schools.
+Priority No. 2: Smaller, primary streets and roads that provide access to schools.

 Priority No. 3: Residential streets.

-View a map of all primary and residential roads, color-coded by priority.
+Please reference the snow plow route map to view all primary and residential roads, color-coded by priority.

-Residential streets are plowed after primary roadways, and when snow accumulation reaches a specified amount.
+Residential streets are plowed after primary roadways, and when roadway snow accumulation is expected to exceed a specified amount.
 From March 15 to Nov.
-15, snow accumulation on residential streets must total 8 inches before being cleared by plows, due to warmer temperatures.
+15, snow accumulation on residential streets is expected to exceed 8 inches during a snow storm before being cleared by plows, due to warmer temperatures.
 From Nov.
-15 to March 15, snow accumulation must total 4 inches before being cleared by plows.
+15 to March 15, snow accumulation is expected to exceed 4 inches on the roadway before being cleared by plows.